 A day in Reims will involve you going through some of these iconic attractions.
 Here’s what you should expect during your excursion:

-Reims Cathedral: The first chapter of almost every French king’s history played out at the Reims Cathedral.
+The first chapter of almost every French king’s history played out at the Reims Cathedral.
 The 13th century Notre-Dame de Reims Cathedral is one of Europe’s finest Gothic cathedrals and the site of coronation of over 30 French kings.
-The Cathedral is a must visit on a day trip to Reims from Paris.
-The magnificent cathedral stands tall at 81m, and houses 2,303 statues.
 The sun shines through its brilliant rose windows and stained glass, which were painted not only by ancient artists, but even by the 20th century genius Marc Chagall.

-Palais du Tau: The walls of the Palace of Tau speak of the gaiety and celebrations of the coronations of kings.
+The walls of the Palace of Tau speak of the gaiety and celebrations of the coronations of kings.
 The palace hosted the ceremonial banquets after the coronation in the nearby Reims Cathedral.
 A fixture on every Paris to Reims day trip, the Palace is today maintained as a museum and contains the coronation objects like the Talisman of Charlemagne and the Chalice of coronation.
-The palace, built in the Baroque style, also houses several statues and rich tapestries that narrate heroic stories of France.
-While it was transformed as a classical palace in the 17th century, its medieval artistry peeks through in many of its rooms.

-Montagne de Reims: The mountains of Reims offer the sweet bubbly that people across the world celebrate with – Champagne!
+The mountains of Reims offer the sweet bubbly that people across the world celebrate with – Champagne!
 The Montagne de Reims are one of the four regions of Champagne district AOC, where houses have the right to call their sparkling wines ‘champagne’.
 A Reims champagne tour will definitely take you through the Montagne de Reims to discover the sunlit vineyards that produce the famous sparkling wine.
-UNESCO has in fact declared the hillsides, houses, and cellars of Saint Nicaise Hill in Reims as a World Heritage Site.

-Abbey of Saint Rémi: Saint Rémi is the patron saint of the city of Reims and holds importance as the Bishop who converted Clovis, the King of Franks, to Christianity.
+Saint Rémi is the patron saint of the city of Reims and holds importance as the Bishop who converted Clovis, the King of Franks, to Christianity.
 His relics are still preserved at the Abbey, beside which is the grander Basilique Saint-Remi.
 The basilica competes with the Reims Cathedral in size and has been built in classic Gothic style.
-The Basilica, a stop on every Reims day trip from Paris, also holds the Saint-Remi Museum with exhibits from the fourth century, which display the art and history of France.

 Reims is a beautiful city to explore and while one might want to see and experience everything there are often constraints that need to be taken into consideration.